euank/is-definitely-array.js/README.md

 ### I think I need an adult or a drink

-I know a guy with the initials "lm" who can help
+I know someone with the initials "lm" who can help.

 ## Reading this readme was a mistake